New Year's levee: Military levées

 on the first day of the new year.

 In military messes, refreshments take a variety of forms: moose milk (with rum often substituted for whisky); the special flaming punch of the Royal Canadian Hussars of Montreal; the Atholl brose of the Seaforth Highlanders of Vancouver; Little Black Devil cocktails (dark rum and crème de menthe) of the Royal Winnipeg Rifles.
 Members of Le Régiment de Hull use sabres to uncork bottles of champagne.

 Other countries

-A similar event is held each year at Christiansborg Palace by the Danish monarch.
+A similar event, called in Danish the Nytårskur, is held each year at Christiansborg Palace by the Danish monarch.

 Fictional references

 In literary fiction, levées form an important background to plot development in Neal Stephenson's Baroque Cycle trilogy.